Portrait of Billy the Kid

 Hico's Billy the Kid Museum speculates that Billy moved to Texas in 1883, two years after his supposed death in New Mexico.
 He went by the name William Henry Roberts, but most folks just called him Brushy Bill.

-"When the deputy United States Marshal that was with Pat Garrett at the time rolled the body over, he looked up at Pat Garrett.
-It's recorded in the Marshal's office in New Mexico that he told Pat Garrett 'You've killed the wrong man,'" Land tells Wide Open Country.
+"When the Deputy United States Marshal that was with Pat Garrett at the time rolled the body over, he looked up at Pat Garrett.
+It's recorded in the Marshal's office in New Mexico that he told Pat Garrett, 'You've killed the wrong man,'" Land tells Wide Open Country.

 "He was going to bury Billy the Kid and that's what he did," Land says.

 As for the evidence that Brushy Bill was the Kid, it all comes down to a man named William Morrison.
 He was a probate investigator who had been hired by Joe Hines, one of the Kid's former associates.
-Hines told Morrison that Billy was still alive and living in Texas.
+Hines told Morrison that Billy was still alive and well in Texas.
 Intrigued by the idea that one of history's most notorious criminals had cheated death, Morrison traveled to Texas to meet with Brushy Bill.

-"Brushy told him he was Billy the Kid and he wanted him to help prove it so that he could get the pardon that had been promised to him back in the 1800s by the governor of New Mexico," Land says, referring to a pardon Billy claims he was promised by governor Lew Wallace.
+"Brushy told him he was Billy the Kid and he wanted him to help prove it so that he could get the pardon that had been promised to him back in the 1800s by the governor of New Mexico," Land says, referring to a pardon Billy claims he was promised by Governor Lew Wallace.

 Still in need of convincing, Morrison sought further proof that Brushy was telling the truth.